terraform-provider-openstack/terraform-provider-openstack/website/docs/d/fw_policy_v1.html.markdown

 # openstack\_fw\_policy_v1

-Use this data source to get firewall policy information^ of an available OpenStack firewall policy.
+Use this data source to get firewall policy information of an available OpenStack firewall policy.

 ## Example Usage